ale753/shor-algorithm/README.md

 using Qiskit and AWS Bracket both with locally simulated quantum computers.
 The circuit finds the prime factors of 35 with the Quantum Phase Estimation.

-This exercise was proposed in the IBM Quantum Challenge 2021.
+This is a possible solution of the exercise proposed for the IBM Quantum Challenge 2021.

 This guide will soon be available on Medium after a complete review and errors correction.